mosip/mosip-infra/deployment/v3/rancher/aws/README.md

 1. Remove listner 80 from LB as we will receive traffic only on 443.

 ## Domain name
+Create the following domain names:
+1. Rancher: `rancher.xyz.net`
+2. Keycloak: `iam.xyz.net` and

-Create a domain name for your rancher like `rancher.mosip.net` and point it to **internal** ip address of the LB.
-This assumes that you have a wireguard to receive traffic from Internet and point to internal LB.
+Point the above to **internal** ip address of the NLB.
+This assumes that you have a [Wireguard Bastion Host](../../docs/wireguard-bastion.md) has been installed.
+On AWS this is done on Route 53 console.